Skip to content

 Hawk's LLM proxy (Middleman) needs API keys to forward requests to model providers:

-bash scripts/dev/set-api-keys.sh <env> OPENAI_API_KEY=sk-...
+scripts/dev/set-api-keys.sh <env> OPENAI_API_KEY=sk-...

 Set multiple keys at once:

-bash scripts/dev/set-api-keys.sh <env> OPENAI_API_KEY=sk-...
+scripts/dev/set-api-keys.sh <env> OPENAI_API_KEY=sk-...
 ANTHROPIC_API_KEY=sk-ant-...

 Supported keys: OPENAI_API_KEY, ANTHROPIC_API_KEY, GEMINI_API_KEY, DEEPINFRA_TOKEN, DEEPSEEK_API_KEY, FIREWORKS_API_KEY, MISTRAL_API_KEY, OPENROUTER_API_KEY, TOGETHER_API_KEY, XAI_API_KEY.